 Day 5 – Visit Dead Horse Point State Park

 Did you know Dead Horse Point is one of the most photographed places in the U.S?
 There is a famous view of where the Colorado River bends through Canyonlands National Park.
 Add Dead Horse Point State Park to your bucket list!

-Visitors can drive their own vehicles to Moab or fly into one of the surrounding airports.
+Road trippers can drive their own vehicles to Moab or fly into one of the surrounding airports.

 The closest airport is Canyonlands Regional Airport.

 An hour and a half away, the next closest is in Grand Junction, Colorado.

 The third closest is in Salt Lake City, which is almost four hours away.